 With OnderLaw, LLC, you can be confident we have your best interests in mind.
 Our skilled lawyers have helped clients just like you receive millions of dollars for their injuries caused by others’ negligence, and we have been recognized as some of the best attorneys in the country by top industry ratings.
 We’re also dedicated to our local community, and our team regularly supports nonprofit organizations around St. Louis and surrounding areas.

 Our compassionate attorneys are committed to earning your trust by using our decades of experience to do all we can to help you overcome this vicious attack.
 If you or a loved one have suffered a dog bite injury, contact OnderLaw, LLC today and get the compensation you deserve.
-Call us at (314) 963-9000 or contact us online to schedule a free consultation.
+Call us at (314) 963-9000 or contact us online for a free consultation.

 What Kind of Compensation Could I Get for My Injuries?